World War Z (2019 video game)

 World War Z is a third-person shooter video game developed and published by Saber Interactive.
 It was released for Microsoft Windows, PlayStation 4 and Xbox One on 16 April 2019, and a Nintendo Switch version was released on 2 November 2021.
-It was also released for Google Stadia on 5 April 2022.
+It was released for Google Stadia on 5 April 2022.
 Ports for PlayStation 5 and Xbox Series X/S released on 24 January 2023.
-Loosely based on the 2006 novel of the same name and set in the same universe as the 2013 film adaptation, the game follows groups of four survivors of a zombie apocalypse in the cities of New York, Jerusalem, Moscow, Tokyo, Marseille, Rome and Kamchatka.
+Loosely based on the 2006 novel World War Z and set in the same universe as the 2013 film adaptation, the game follows groups of four survivors of a zombie apocalypse.

 Gameplay

-The game is a co-operative third-person shooter in which four players fight against massive hordes of zombies in seven locations, including New York, Jerusalem, Moscow, Tokyo, Marseille, Rome and Kamchatka.
+The game is a co-operative third-person shooter in which four players fight against massive hordes of zombies in nine locations, including New York, Jerusalem, Moscow, Tokyo, Marseille, Rome, Kamchatka, Phoenix and Las Vegas.
+Each location, or episode as it is known in-game, is divided into 3-5 individual levels.
+After completing a level, players receive "supplies" based on a resulting defeat or victory.
+Supplies can be used to upgrade weapons and unlock new attachments.
+Perks can be bought for specific classes using supplies.

-Players can choose from seven classes: the Gunslinger (specializes in range), the Hellraiser (specializes in explosives), the Fixer (engineer), the Medic (healer), the Slasher (specializes in melee), the Exterminator (specializes in crowd control), and the Dronemaster (specializes in offensive/defensive support drones).
+Players can choose from eight classes: the Gunslinger (specializes in range), the Hellraiser (specializes in explosives), the Fixer (engineer), the Medic (healer), the Slasher (specializes in melee), the Exterminator (specializes in crowd control), the Dronemaster (support) and Vanguard (defense).
 New perks can be unlocked for each class as players continue progressing in the game.

 The game can support up to 1,000 enemies appearing on-screen simultaneously, and they can climb onto each other to reach players on a higher level.
 Players can collect different items in the battlefield, but their locations are procedurally generated.
-In addition to fighting zombies, players also need to complete different objectives, such as escorting survivors, in each location.
+In addition to fighting zombies, players need to complete different objectives, such as escorting survivors, in each location.

-Each location, or episode as it is known in-game, is divided into 3-5 individual levels.
-After completing a level, players receive "supplies" based on a resulting defeat or victory.
-Supplies can be used to upgrade weapons and unlock new attachments.
-Aforementioned perks can also be bought for specific classes using supplies.